Late to the party, global banks try to muscle into India's start-up boom

 This has led to global banks vying to offer services like loan financing to online retailers like Flipkart and Snapdeal, hoping this could help them secure mandates on any future IPOs, sources said.

-"Fees on these IPOs would be much more Western style than the commoditised deals in India," said an M&A banker with a large foreign bank, also one of the advisers on Chinese e-commerce giant Alibaba Group Holding's record $25 billion IPO last year.
+"Fees on these IPOs would be much more Western style than the commoditized deals in India," said an M&A banker with a large foreign bank, also one of the advisers on Chinese e-commerce giant Alibaba Group Holding's (BABA.N) record $25 billion IPO last year.

 For large IPOs, Indian tech companies would need the marketing muscles of big foreign banks.
 But the local banks have likely cemented strong enough relationships that their foreign rivals can not push them out entirely.